 How it works

-A backwards or reverse budget automates saving and spending: as soon as money goes in, a set amount for bills, rent and set savings goals go out, leaving the rest of the cash for day-to-day living.
+A backwards or reverse budget automates saving and spending: as soon as money goes in, a set amount for bills, rent or mortgage, and set savings goals go out.
+Leaving the minimum leftover for day-to-day expenses.

-Essentially, then, it's a way of making sure money goes where it's needed most and a budgeting system that doesn't constantly need to be monitored.
+Essentially then, it's a way of making sure money goes where it's needed most, removing the chance to overspend, and provides a budgeting system that doesn't constantly need to be monitored.

 1. Set solid, but realistic, savings goals